flapjack/zermelo/README.md

 ### Class ids

-Include Sandstorm's Record module in the class you want to persist data from:
+Include **sandstorm**'s Record module in the class you want to persist data from:

 ```ruby
 class Post